Conventional Treatments and Side Effects

 While diet should be personalized according to health condition and symptoms,

-some of the building blocks of a healthy diet during chemo include eating small portions throughout the day, drinking a lot, including fresh juices, and eating a well balanced diet with lots of plant foods.
+some of the building blocks of a healthy diet include eating small portions throughout the day, drinking a lot, including fresh juices, and eating a well balanced diet with lots of plant foods.
 Greasy, spicy and processed food should be avoided as much as possible.

 Free shipping worldwide